 Slumnest's interior, with Good Furniture's original captions, below.

-The furnishings throughout are spare, no doubt because of the house's 17-foot width.
+Furnishings throughout are spare, no doubt due to the house's 17-foot width.

 The living room and sunshiny kitchen comprise the ground floor.

-Colonial furniture is having a vogue at the time.
+Colonial furniture is in vogue at the time.
 Stairwell leads to two upstairs bedrooms.